jundalisay/sp/content/en/research/indian/gospel/chapter-16.md

 ## Chaitanya's exalted state

-SRI RAMAKRISHNA was seated on the small couch in his room with Adhar, Manomohan, Rākhāl , M., Harish, and other devotees.
+SRI RAMAKRISHNA was seated on the small couch in his room with Adhar, Manomohan, Rakhal , M., Harish, and other devotees.
 It was about two o' clock in the afternoon.
 The Master was describing to them the exalted state of Sri Chaitanya.

 MASTER: "Chaitanya experienced three states of mind.
 First, the conscious state, when his mind dwelt on the gross and the subtle.
 Second, the semi-conscious state, when his mind entered the causal body and was absorbed in the bliss of divine intoxication.
 Third, the inmost state, when his mind was merged in the Great Cause.